On the $P$-vertex problem in Bipartite Graphs: From small to large: bipartite graphs with Property (P)

-Then $|N(S)|=1$.
-Thus the unique vertex in $N(S)$ is adjacent to two pendant vertices in $S$, so $G$ contains a vertex with two pendant vertices adjacent to it.
-By \thmref{antenna}, $G$ does not have property $(P)$.
+In this case, $|N(S)| = 1$.
+Since $G$ is connected, the unique vertex in $N(S)$ is adjacent to both vertices of $S$, which are therefore pendant vertices.
+Hence, $G$ contains a vertex adjacent to more than one pendant vertex.
+By \thmref{antenna}, $G$ does not have property (P), a contradiction.

-\textbf{Case 2:} $|S|=3$
+\textbf{Case 2:} $|S|=3$.